neurosnap/eslint-plugin-packages/README.md

-# eslint module boundary rule
+# eslint-plugin-packages

+Manage your monorepo with eslint

 ## Rules